- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 Tubes and IV lines

 Tubes and intravenous, or IV, lines allow liquid medicines, fluids, and even nourishment to flow into the body.
-See the section called “Treatment at home” for more information on tubes and IV lines.
+See the section called “Treatment at home” for more on tubes and IV lines.

 Tube feedings and oxygen tubes are kept clean, but don’t have to be sterile.
 Tube feeding or oxygen equipment can be re-used as long as it’s used by the same person.
 When tube feeding bags need cleaning, liquid soap and water are fine.